William Ashe (1647–1713): Personal life

-He married twice; firstly in 1670, Anne, the daughter of Alexander Popham of Littlecote, Wiltshire, with whom he had 4 sons and a daughter and secondly Mary, the daughter of John Rivett, Skinner, of London and the widow of Sir Henry Appleton, 4th Baronet of South Benfleet, Essex.
+He married, secondly, to Mary (née Rivett), Lady Appleton, the daughter of John Rivett, Skinner, of London and the widow of Sir Henry Appleton, 4th Baronet of South Benfleet, Essex.

 He died in 1713 and was buried at Heytesbury.
 He was succeeded by his son Edward.

+Descendants

+Through his daughter Elizabeth, he was a grandfather of Pierce Ashe-à Court (c.
+1707–1768), and William Ashe-à Court (c.
+1708–1781), who married Annabella Vernon (a daughter of Thomas Vernon, MP for Whitchurch, and granddaughter of Sir Thomas Vernon).